JuliaDataScience/JuliaDataScience/contents/julia_101.md

 They differ from the primitive types (e.g. integer and floats) that are by default defined already inside the core of Julia language.
 Since most `struct`s are user-defined they are known as user-defined types.

-For example lets create a `struct` to represent scientific opensource programming languages.
+For example lets create a `struct` to represent scientific open-source programming languages.
 We'll also define a set of fields along with the corresponding types inside the `struct`:

 ```jl